-Non-performing loans are a huge problem across the Indian subcontinent, impacting the capital adequacy of developing economies in Bangladesh, India and Pakistan.
+Non-performing loans are a huge problem across the Indian subcontinent, impacting the capital adequacy of developing economies in Bangladesh, India, and Pakistan.

 These unrecovered loans have created overhanging debt and concerns around the banking sector’s credit quality - and that’s become a major drag factor on economic growth and investment from abroad.

-In a report by the Indian Daily Star, the International Chamber of Commerce in Bangladesh has called NPLs ‘a curse on sustainable growth’ and called for governmental intervention to address ‘the [banking] sector’s deep-rooted problems of corruption and poor risk practices’.
+In a report by the Indian Daily Star, the International Chamber of Commerce in Bangladesh has called NPLs ‘a curse on sustainable growth’ and called for governmental intervention to address ‘the [banking] sector’s deep-rooted problems of corruption and poor-risk practices’.

 Between 2012 and 2016, an average of 27.1% of bank loans in Bangladesh was non-performing - and the problem was particularly apparent in the six state-owned banks which make up a quarter of the country’s banking sector assets.

 Meanwhile, according to Knowledge News Network, the International Monetary Fund has suggested that India needs to strengthen its debt recovery practice in order to maintain its current 7.4% growth rate.
 Non-performing loans currently represent 10.8% of India’s banking assets - a figure set to rise to 11.1% by Q4 2018.
-They’re bad news because the chances of getting them paid back are minimal - they’re dead debt that does nothing for a bank but drags down its stock price and cut off the flow of capital.
+They’re bad news because the chances of getting them paid back are minimal - they’re dead debt that does nothing for a bank but drags down its stock price and cuts off the flow of capital.

 Is this a matter for government regulation, or for individual banks?

 The answer, as in many complex cases, is “both”.
 Structural reforms at the government level have to be met with improved practice from individual banks.
-Debt collection in India is currently a slow process, revolving around field visits, face-to-face meetings, wire transfer and bankers’ drafts.
+Debt collection in India is currently a slow process, revolving around field visits, face-to-face meetings, wire transfer, and bankers’ drafts.
 Streamlining the process would make collections more efficient and allow a greater volume to be handled.

 As an economy shows strong growth, new businesses emerge and consumer demand for credit increases and banks start lending more.
 It’s common sense that some of these people will not repay their debts.

 The credit marketplace is a relatively new phenomenon in India.
 Licensed debt collectors are often heavy-handed and aggressive, emerging over the last decade in an environment where tracing customers can be harder (thanks to poor data quality), and where the educational level of debtors is often lower, as is the average income.
-While increasing regulation has clarified debtors’ rights to privacy and professionalised collection to an extent, the developing market is still working out what best practice looks like.
+While increasing regulation has clarified debtors’ rights to privacy and professionalized collection to an extent, the developing market is still working out what best practice looks like.

 We can draw parallels with China, which is further along in dealing with the same problem.
-China has developed a more robust culture of credit rating and prompt repayment, rather than relying on the informal sense of guanxi - personal relationships and trust - which characterised Chinese business in the past.
+China has developed a more robust culture of credit rating and prompt repayment, rather than relying on the informal sense of guanxi - personal relationships and trust - which characterized Chinese business in the past.
 Meanwhile, banking operations have moved onto popular online platforms.
-Messaging app WeChat has a billion active users a month, and also boasts open source code that incorporates subsidiary apps that provide a platform for almost everything - including banking.
+Messaging app WeChat has a billion active users a month, and also boasts open-source code that incorporates subsidiary apps that provide a platform for almost everything - including banking.

 Despite criticism of the Chinese government’s master list of defaulters on loans and the predatory and aggressive operations of Chinese microloan lenders - many of whom use WeChat to pursue debtors, and some of whom sink to revenge porn as a guarantee - the basic structure of the solution is valid.